 Clients today are far more informed about skin care and product ingredients – particularly the ones they don’t want in their skin care – and they are looking for the best possible results without noticeable irritation and downtime.
 The downside of this is that many of your clients have tried some DIY facials or cocktailed together products that didn’t give them results they wanted which results in dry, sensitive and blotchy skin.
 As a skin care professional, it’s always best to learn as much about your client’s home regimen, lifestyle, and diet to get them on the right path.

-Here are the 7 question you should ask before the 7-Point Skin Care Analysis.
+Here are the 7 client consultation questions you should ask before the 7-Point Skin Care Analysis.
 It will help you recommend products, facials or peels.
-And if you want amazing blogs like this delivered to your inbox each month, be sure to subscribe to Meevo Inspo today so you never miss out!
+After reading this, you should have a better understanding for how you should prepare for a client consultation.
+If you want amazing blogs like this delivered to your inbox each month, be sure to subscribe to Meevo Inspo today so you never miss out!

 1) What are your skin goals?

 Everyone wants celebrity skin – smooth, radiant, even and firm.
 However, this comes with focused attention to a skin regimen, regular treatments, the perfect foundation and sometimes just good genes.
 As aestheticians, we can help improve the look of the skin for a smoother, firmer, hydrated and more youthful appearance, but the truth is that these results take time.
 If the skin has major scarring from acne and the client wants smooth, even-toned skin, it may not be something that an aesthetician can “fix” six weeks before a wedding.
 You must understand the client’s goals and then relay realistic expectations.
 Continue reading to understand the types of habit and skincare questions you should be asking clients.

 2) Are you taking any medications, supplements, or vitamins?